-

 Sports coils also increase the power to the plug and theoretically allowing a larger spark.
 To benefit from this you need to match a sports coil with a larger plug gap.

-Please note that manufactures set their plug gaps to take into account the space between the tip of the plug and the top of the cylinder.
+Please note that manufactures set their plug gaps to take into account the space between the earth electrode and the piston at Top Dead Centre.

-If you set the gap too wide then you risk the cylinder smashing off the end of the plug leaving a sharp metal fragment flying around in your cylinder.
+If you set the gap too wide then you risk the piston smashing off the end of the plug leaving a sharp metal fragment flying around in your cylinder.

 You have been warned.
 To discuss all aspects of ignition coils and car tuning please join us in our friendly forum.